Versent/saml2aws/README.md

 ## Dependency Setup

-Install the AWS CLI [see](https://docs.aws.amazon.com/cli/latest/userguide/installing.html), in our case we are using [homebrew](http://brew.sh/) on OSX.
+Install the AWS CLI [see](https://docs.aws.amazon.com/cli/latest/userguide/installing.html), in our case we are using [homebrew](http://brew.sh/) on macOS.

 ```
 brew install awscli